 Here we begin to see a picture develop.
 We begin to understand just why the narrator isn’t scared by Shiva’s presence.
 They are clearly quite angry as they begin to question Shiva.
 Their questions are very specific and seem to pertain to children.
 I think in many ways this questioning of the god is the narrator’s way of trying to shame them.
 I think it’s calling into question the “humanity” of the god.
 Which is somewhat ironic, being gods they aren’t human and therefore wouldn’t have humanity!
 But maybe it’s the narrator’s way of questioning what they perceive to be a lack of compassion on the part of Shiva.

-In this part of the poem it would appear that the narrator is referring to how loyal they have been to their god.
+In this part of May You Sleep A Million Years, Shiva, it would appear that the narrator is referring to how loyal they have been to their god.
 It is as if they are trying to placate their own position.
 This is interesting as this makes it seem that they don’t quite have the fiery bluster that they had in the first stanza.
-Now instead of just pointing the finger they are trying to justify their own right in order to be able to voice these frustrations.
+Now instead of just pointing the finger, they are trying to justify their own right in order to be able to voice these frustrations.
 They do this by pointing out how they have always done their duty and by indicating the amount that they have worshipped Shiva.

 And yet, my ancestors will return